zaiisao/Documentation/en/Video/initialize_mac.md

 In this method:

 - Pass the Agora App ID.
-Only applications with the same App ID can join the same channel.
+Only apps with the same App ID can join the same channel.
 - Specify a delegate object.
-The Agora SDK uses the delegate object to inform the application of Agora engine runtime events, such as joining or leaving a channel and adding new users into the channel.
+The Agora SDK uses the delegate object to inform the app of Agora engine runtime events, such as joining or leaving a channel and adding new users into the channel.

 ```objective-c
 //Objective-C